 Every insurance inspector needs to have his own digital camera to be able to take photos of properties and damaged automobiles.
 These pictures, along with the inspector’s detailed reports, help insurance companies make decisions about requested coverage and/or about the extent of damages that may have been claimed.
-In the case of home inspections, a freelance insurance inspector will likely need to invest in a surveyor’s wheel and/or a laser tape so he can measure the square footage of properties and do an assessment.
-After the completion of each assignment, the insurance inspector submits his photographs and reports to the contracting insurance company.
-When an inspector works in populated areas, he usually completes between 12 and 20 reports a day.
+In the case of home inspections, the individual will likely need to invest in a surveyor’s wheel and/or a laser tape so he can measure the size of properties and do an assessment.
+After the completion of each assignment, the inspector submits his photographs and reports to the contracting insurance company.
+Someone who works in a heavily populated area usually completes between 12 and 20 reports a day.

 The inspector is paid per report submitted.
-Since an on-call insurance inspector is considered an independent contractor, the insurance companies he works for usually don’t take taxes out of his pay.
-In the United States, the companies send the insurance inspector a statement of earnings on a 1099 form at the end of the year.
+Since this person is considered an independent contractor, the insurance companies he works for usually won’t take taxes out of his pay.
+In the United States, a company will send a statement of earnings on a 1099 form at the end of the year.
 The cost of any necessary equipment, as well as mileage incurred because of moving around from site to site, can be used as tax deductions.
 In essence, a freelance insurance inspector is running his or her own small business.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!